psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 *Click on kubesec icon present in the interactive architecture diagram in the challenge lab*

+*Find all the YAML files used in this step under kubesec folder inside this directory*

 ### Task 1: Fix issues with the '/root/dev-webapp.yaml' file which was used to deploy the 'dev-webapp' pod in the 'dev' namespace.

 As mentioned in the challenge, first, we need to identify issues with YAML manifests file with kubesec.